 11. Create a lead magnet that solves real estate problems

-Use the resource as a lead magnet to get the name and email address of your target clients.
-From there you can continue to send them more valuable tips to their email via an autoresponder (automated email).
+Use the resource as a lead magnet to capture the name and email address of your target clients.
+From there you can continue to send them more valuable tips via email.

-Not only does this tactic build trust and credibility, it also positions you as an authority.
+Not only does this tactic build trust and credibility in you as a realtor, it also positions you as an authority.
 Then, through email, get them to schedule an appointment and turn them into a client!

 You can make this content yourself or hire someone else to write it—but only include a teaser on your website.
 This will be enough to entice the user to download the full piece of content, which will be unlocked upon them providing their contact information.